tldr-pages/tldr/pages/common/pamstretch.md

 > See also: `pamstretch-gen`, `pamenlarge`, `pamscale`.
 > More information: <https://netpbm.sourceforge.net/doc/pamstretch.html>.

-- Scale up a PAM image by the specified factor:
+- Scale up a PAM image by an integer factor:

 `pamstretch {{N}} {{path/to/image.pam}} > {{path/to/output.pam}}`